|HDAS||Database Supplier Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 - An interface that connects users to services and support from libraries

 - An intuitive search experience that meets the needs of novice and more advanced searchers.
-This will including semantic searching and a range of options for limiting results.
+This will include semantic searching and a range of options for limiting results.

 What’s the timeline for procurement and implementation?

-- The panel that includes members of the HEE Resource Discovery team, LKS representatives from different regions and colleagues from NICE and the HEE TEL team
+- The tender evaluation panel included representatives from different regions and colleagues from NICE and the HEE TEL team

 - The plan is to have a version ready for live testing in the summer of 2021 and for full roll-out in October 2021